antonpetkoff/identifier-suggestion/README.md

   - [ ] Make a 2D/3D Plot with a good (interpretable) sample
   - [ ] Log/Upload the plot in `wandb`

+- [ ] Try to replace the encoder with a Bidirectional LSTM

+- [ ] Use custom features like return type, parameters, class name, etc.

 - [ ] Initialization
   - [ ] Check how the embedding layers and RNNs are initialized
   - [ ] Will Xavier or Random Normal initialization improve training time?

-- [ ] Try to replace the encoder with a Bidirectional LSTM

-- [ ] Use custom features like return type, parameters, class name, etc.
+- [x] Improve evaluation with order-aware metrics
+  - [x] ROUGE-2, ROUGE-L, precision, recall & F1 (py-rouge + nltk)

 - [x] Increase Dataset to 800k method samples
   - [x] Select a set of Java repositories